cncf/tag-security/README.md

 ## Key Focus Areas

 - **System Security Architectures**: Frameworks to protect resources and data.
-- **Common Lexicon & Libraries**: Tools for developers to create secure apps.
+- **Common Lexicon, Templates & Libraries**: Tools for developers to create secure apps.
-- **Auditing & Explainability**: Protocols for reasoning about system security.
+- **Heuristics and Models**: Approaches for reasoning about system security.

 ## Publications